The Crystal Light Rail

 Now push the LED holders into the holes.

-SAFETY TIP: If you are not confident of making this step safely, ask a local electrician to check your wiring for you or ask them to wire up the light for you.
+SAFETY TIP: If you are not confident of making this step safely, ask a local electrician to check your wiring for you or ask him to wire up the light for you.

 Then fit hanging wire ropes through the holes you’ve previously drilled at each end of the handrail and cut to the required length, depending on the height of your ceiling and how low you want the light rail to hang over your table.
 Secure with rope locks.
 Insert the other end of the wire rope into the ceiling fixing.
 Secure with another rope lock.

-Position ceiling fixing top halves with a spacing of 2.8' and fix to the ceiling.
+Position ceiling fixing top halves with a spacing of 860 mm and fix to the ceiling.